saylesss88/mdbook-rss-feed/README.md

 # mdbook-rss-feed

-An mdBook preprocessor that generates a beautiful RSS 2.0 feed (and optional Atom) for your book, with HTML previews for each chapter.
+An mdBook preprocessor that generates RSS, Atom, and JSON feeds with rich HTML previews, optional full-content entries, and pagination support.

 Perfect for blogs, documentation sites, or any mdBook that you want to publish.